gravitydev/scoop/README.md

 Strong API
 ----------

-*Not ready yet* The strong API is mostly modeled after squeryl (though nowhere near as featured at the moment), but it does not use case classes.
+*Not quite ready yet* The strong API is mostly modeled after squeryl (though nowhere near as featured at the moment).
-You have to do your own mapping.
+It tries to provide the stronges guarantees that if your code compiles, the generated SQL is free of syntax (and some semantic) errors.
+Since you don't define the data model using classes representing rows, you have to do your own mapping though.
+In that sense, it is closer to ScalaQuery than Squeryl.
 The syntax is also just a bit closer to SQL since you can use symbols like >, <=, etc even with primitives.

 ```scala
 import com.gravitydev.scoop._, strong._